-Two users of Harland Simon’s RFiD Discovery system, Cambridge University Hospitals NHS Foundation Trust (CUH) and East Kent University Foundation Trust (EKHUFT) have claimed runner-up position and ‘highly commended’ at the prestigious first ‘Lord Carter Innovation Award’.
+Two users of Paragon-ID’s RFiD Discovery system, Cambridge University Hospitals NHS Foundation Trust (CUH) and East Kent University Foundation Trust (EKHUFT) have claimed runner-up position and ‘highly commended’ at the prestigious first ‘Lord Carter Innovation Award’.

 As honorary patron of the Institute of Healthcare Engineering and Estate Management (IHEEM), Lord Carter presented the awards on 25th April 2017, the first day of the Hospitals Innovations Exhibition and Conference at London Olympia.
 Judged by an independent panel of IHEEM past presidents, the award recognised NHS Trusts which best represent the use of innovation to improve healthcare estates and infrastructure.